Patterns

 Transform patterns

 Circular and linear patterns cover a lot of really common use-cases for mechanical engineers.
 But sometimes you want to do more complicated patterns, in more complicated shapes.
-We can't add a dedicated pattern function for every single shape our users can think of -- that would be ridiculous.
-Instead, we've got a powerful, flexible interface for patterning solids in any arrangement you can think of.
+We can't add a dedicated pattern function for every single shape our users can think of -- that would be almost unmaintainable (there are infinite possible shapes, after all).
+Instead, KCL has a powerful, flexible interface for patterning solids in any arrangement you can think of.
 It's called a transform pattern.
 They're created with the patternTransform function.
-It takes a familiar instances arg, which controls how many total copies of the shape you want.
+It takes a familiar instances argument, which controls how many total copies of the shape you want.
 But it takes a new argument, called transform.
 This is a custom function.
 We'll dive deeper into those in the following chapters, but for now, they're basically just a way to calculate how to transform each replica in the pattern.

 When might you need a pattern transform?
 Here's one use: to do a 2D pattern, like tiling a grid.
 Let's use a pattern transform to make a 5 by 5 grid.